 Id. art.
-6, ¶¶ 2, 4.
+6, ¶ 1.

-judicare formulas, prioritize prosecution over extradition.
+which the offender is a national of or the state where the offense occurred.
+Treaties such as the CAT, which contain what the International Court of Justice ("ICJ") has identified as the second of two versions of aut dedere, aut judicare formulas, prioritize prosecution over extradition.
 Article 7 of the CAT contains the relevant clause, declaring that the state "in the territory under whose jurisdiction a person alleged to have committed any offence referred to in article 4 is found shall in the cases contemplated in article 5, if it does not extradite him, submit the case to its competent authorities for the purpose of prosecution."
 The ILC has written that: